railsbridge-boston/railsbridge-boston/views/workshop/mvc.deck.markdown

  topic = Topic.new(description: 'topic with no title')

- topic.save => false
- # the save fails and does not write the database
+ # evaluates false and it does not
+ # write to the database
+ topic.save
 ```

 <!SLIDE>